CBGonzalez/SIMDIntro/SIMDIntro/Readme.md

 ### What you need

 - Of course, OpenTK.
 You can get it as a [NuGet package](https://www.nuget.org/packages/OpenTK/) or build from [source](https://github.com/opentk/opentk).
+I use version 3.0.1 here.
 - A building environment (I use Visual Studio Express 2017 on Windows and build with mono on Linux).
 - A graphics card with drivers supporting OpenGL 3.3 or better.
 Almost everything newer than 3 or 4 years old should do.
 Sometimes a graphics driver update might be necessary.
 (If you aren´t sure about your card, check its capabilities with [OpenGL Extensions Viewer](http://realtech-vr.com/admin/glview) on Windows or using `gfxinfo` on Linux.)
 - Some experience with C#.
 The examples are not meant to introduce you to a new language...